gohugoio/hugo/content/templates/go-template-primer.md

 [gohtmltemplate]: http://golang.org/pkg/html/template/ "Godocs references for Golang's html templating"
 [hugoconfig]: /getting-started/configuration/
 [hugofunctions]: /functions/ "Link to section for Hugo's templating functions"
-[math functions]: /functions/math
+[math functions]: /functions/math/
 [partials]: /templates/partials-templates/ "Link to the partial templates page inside of the templating section of the Hugo docs"
-[variablesparams]: /variables/ "Link to the list page for the Variables and Params section of the site."
+[variables]: /variables/ "See the full extent of page-, site-, and other variables that Hugo make available to you in your templates."
 [You can read more about `index` in the Godocs]: http://golang.org/pkg/text/template/ "Godocs page for index function"